ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

       --IBMiCSS-license                           IBMi CSS software license associated with the instance.
       --IBMiPHA-license                           IBMi PHA software license associated with the instance.
       --IBMiRDS-users int                         Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license).
+  -b, --boot-volume-replication-enabled           Enables storage replication on the boot volume.
+False by default.
       --deployment-target string                  The deployment of the dedicated host.
 Deployment must include either a host group id and hostGroup, or a host id and host.
   -d, --deployment-type string                    The custom deployment type ("EPIC" or "VMNoStorage").
 If --deployment-type "VMNoStorage" is set,